iitmbsc-student-projects/gate-da/index.md

 - Programming, Data Structures and Algorithms
 - Database Management Systems

 You can use the sidebar to navigate through the different topics.
+If you want to search for questions by category, head to the section [search the bank](search_bank.md).